 You can also invest in Vanguard via their Exchange Traded Funds (ETFs).
 Most Vanguard mutual funds are available as an ETF as well.
 ETFs are accessible on the stock market, through any broker.
 I personally use DEGIRO but Interactive Brokers is a great choice as well.
 Once you have an account at your broker, you can buy shares of the ETF you want to invest in.
 For instance, I posted a guide on how to invest in the VT ETF through DEGIRO.

 As you can see, there are many reasons that make Vanguard a unique company!
 Not only do they have an excellent reputation, they actually created the first index fund!
 And they are offering many very cheap index funds.
 Overall, they are managing an immense amount of money.
 And the founder of Vanguard, John Bogle, is a great man.

 You can invest in Vanguard funds either directly through their mutual funds if you have access to Vanguard as an individual investor.
 You can also invest through their Exchange Traded Funds if you have a broker.

-If you are wondering, I do not receive any reward if you invest in Vanguard funds ;) It is just an excellent company that I trust.
+If you are wondering, I do not receive any reward if you invest in Vanguard funds!
+It is just an excellent company that I trust.
 I am investing in their ETFs and I recommend you to do the same.